Willyb15/Data-Science-Python/Week3/day5-intro_to_functions/functions_lecture.md

 ### Intro to Functions

+#### Built-in functions

+In our programming journey so far, we've actually see a number of functions.
+We've worked with the `len()` function, which returns the length of an inputted iterable.
+We've also worked with the `range()` function, which returns back to us a list of numbers from an inputted mininum number to an inputted maximum number.
+There are a number of built-in functions that are available in Python, and you can find them [here](https://docs.python.org/2/library/functions.html).
+Each one of these functions is built and constructed in a very similar way, and they all take some arbitrary number of arguments.
+Tonight we'll learn how to define our own functions in such a way that we can use them as we have been using the built-ins!

 #### Function Definition Part 1

 The first thing we're going to figure out how to do is actually define these things.
 To build up to this, let's take a look back at some code we previously wrote to output a list of all of the even elements in `some_collection`.